Authorities responding to multi-vehicle crash on 1-12 East in Livingston

 Six were people were transported to a local hospital that were passengers in the vehicles.
 It is reported that the bus was carrying 30 passengers, their injuries are unclear at the time.

-The left lanes are blocked I-12 East and West at LA 63 (Livingston).
-Congestion has reached two miles in both directions.— Baton Rouge Traffic (@BR_Traffic) August 3, 2019
+All lanes are now open I-12 East at LA 63 (Livingston).
+Congestion has reached two miles.— Baton Rouge Traffic (@BR_Traffic) August 4, 2019

 More News